Student loans in the United States: History

+2010s

 The rules for disability discharge underwent major changes as a result of the Higher Education Opportunity Act of 2008.
 The regulations took effect July 1, 2010.
 In June 2010, the amount of student loan debt held by Americans exceeded the amount of credit card debt held by Americans.
 At that time, student loan debt totalled at least $830 billion, of which approximately 80% was federal and 20% was private.
 By the fourth quarter of 2015, total outstanding student loans owned and securitized had surpassed $1.3 trillion.

 Guaranteed loans were eliminated in 2010 through the Student Aid and Fiscal Responsibility Act and replaced with direct loans.
 The Obama administration claimed that guaranteed loans benefited private companies at taxpayer expense but did not reduce student costs.

 The Health Care and Education Reconciliation Act of 2010 (HCERA) ended private-sector lending under the Federal Family Education Loan Program (FFELP) starting July 1, 2010; all subsidized and unsubsidized Stafford loans, PLUS loans, and Consolidation loans are under the Federal Direct Loan Program.

 As of July 1, 2013, borrowers determined to be disabled by the Social Security Administration would be accepted for loan discharge if the SSA placed the individual on a five- to seven-year review cycle.
 As of January 1, 2018, the Tax Cuts and Jobs Act of 2017 established that debt discharged due to the death or disability of the borrower was no longer treated as taxable income.
-(This provision is scheduled to sunset on December 31, 2025.)

 In an effort to improve the student loan market, LendKey, SoFi (Social Finance, Inc.) and CommonBond began offering student loans and refinancing at lower rates than traditional lenders, using an alumni-funded model.
 According to a 2016 analysis by online student loan marketplace Credible, about 8 million borrowers could qualify for refinancing.

 The Federal Reserve Bank of New York's February 2017 Quarterly Report on Household Debt and Credit reported 11.2% of aggregate student loan debt was 90 or more days delinquent.

 On July 25, 2018, Education Secretary Betsy DeVos issued an order declaring that the Borrower Defense Program (enacted in November 2016), would be replaced with a stricter repayment policy, effective July 1, 2019.
 When a school closes for fraud before conferring degrees, students would have to prove that they were financially harmed.
 As of 2018, 10% of borrowers were in default after three years and 16 percent after five years.

 In 2019, President Donald Trump ordered loan forgiveness for permanently disabled veterans, saving 25,000 veterans an average of $30,000 each.
 The same year, Theresa Sweet and other student loan debtors filed a claim against the US Department of Education, arguing that they had been defrauded by their colleges.
 The debtors filed under a rule known as Borrower Defense to Repayment.

-As of the end of 2020, loan balances totaled $1.7 trillion.